-Student transcripts will list the name of the major, as well as any double major or minor.
+Student transcripts will list the name of the major, any double major or minor, and the grade on the Senior Capstone Experience.

 Students should be aware that the pursuit of a double major or a major and a minor may require more than four years to complete.